syncfusion-content/windowsforms-docs/WindowsForms/AutoLabel/Size.md

 Enables automatic resizing based on font size.</td></tr>
 </table>

-> Note: This is valid only for label controls that do not wrap text.
+N> This is valid only for label controls that do not wrap text.

 {% highlight C# %}